-White Sox Fans Do Their Homework, Celebrate Yoan Moncada Debut With Twinkies
+White Sox Fans Do Their Homework, Celebrate Yoan Moncada’s Debut With Twinkies

 “Moncada will eat just about anything,” the Yahoo!
 Sports profile reads.
 “On Thanksgiving in 2014, the Hastingses hosted a party for about 100 people.
 On the island in their kitchen sat cookies, candy, cakes, all sorts of sweets, and to keep ants away, they set bright-colored boric-acid traps.
 Moncada thought it was liquid candy and tried to eat it before screams of ‘No!’ caused him to drop it.
 This wasn’t the first time Moncada mistook a household item for food.
 He once tried to ingest a berry-scented liquid air freshener, too.”

-We assume his eating habits are a little bit better now, but hopefully he celebrated his most recent big league call-up with a Twinkie or 20 for old time’s sake.
+We assume Moncada’s eating habits are a little bit better now, but hopefully he celebrated his most recent big league call-up with a Twinkie or 20 for old time’s sake.

 Powered by WordPress.com VIP